Insights

 LLMs trained on text cannot process visual document content.
 Multimodal RAG addresses this limitation by retrieving and converting images, charts, audio, and video into an LLM-compatible context.

-Three architecture options exist.
-Each trades accuracy for cost.
-Before building, understand your constraints.
-These include context windows that limit how many images you can process, VLM quality that caps your accuracy ceiling, document parsing that will take longer than expected, and the need for an evaluation framework from day one.
+Three architecture options exist, and each trades accuracy for cost.
+Before building, understand your constraints, including context windows that limit how many images you can process, VLM quality that caps your accuracy ceiling, document parsing that will take longer than expected, and the need for an evaluation framework from day one.

 Match the architecture to your accuracy requirements and budget constraints.
 Start with the lowest-cost option, measure where it fails, and upgrade selectively.